Eglebudina/ruuviTag/README.md

 RuuviTags are not set up with internet connectivity, therefore using Raspberry Pi is a perfect gateway.
 Raspberry Pi 3 has inbuilt BLE and WiFi and enough of processing power.

-Once you log in, update the Pi by running sudo apt-get update and sudo apt-get upgrade and sudo apt-geet upgrade.
+Once you log in, update the Pi by running sudo apt-get update and sudo apt-get upgrade.

 Configuring the Raspberry Pi as a WiFi hotspot provides wireless connection to the Raspberry Pi without need to set up Ethernet connection.
 Configure your raspberry pi WiFi connection by running sudo raspi-config.
 You will also need some java and mvn packages installed in your Raspberry pi.
 Here is a good link to follow for installing mvn https://xianic.net/2015/02/21/installing-maven-on-the-raspberry-pi/